casper-devrel/docs-redux/cspr-docs/docs/concepts/glossary/S.md

 ## Session code {#session-code}

-_Session code_ is Wasm executed in the context of an account entity through sending a [transaction](./T.md#transaction).
+_Session code_ is Wasm executed in the context of an account through sending a [Deploy](./D.md#deploy).
 The _session code_ contains code the user wishes to execute against the blockchain.
 When the session code executes, it performs changes to global state.

 ## Slashing {#slashing}